VisualTech48/RatOS/site/docs/IDEX_Post_Configuration.md

 ![Machine_Tab](_media/Machine_Menu.png)
 ![Update Manager](_media/Update_Manager.png)

 You should now be able to see all of your components on the "Dashboard" panel if you have everything wired and connected successfully, as showcased in the image below.
-If that is the case, you are more than welcome to move forward.
+If that is the case, you are welcome to proceed.
 ![Dashboard](_media/Dashboard.png)

 Dashboard example: